wesamjabali/private-notes/README.md

 ## 🐳 Self-Hosting

-You can easily self-host GitNotes using Docker Compose.
+You can easily self-host Biruni using Docker Compose.
 The image is available on the basic GitHub Container Registry.

 ### Docker Compose